-Among several kinds of loans for multifamily properties that are available to the investors, some of the most popular include:
+Among several kinds of loans for multifamily properties that are available to investors, some of the most popular include:

-1. Government Sponsored Entities (GSE)- the most sought after multifamily financing option:
+1. Government Sponsored Entities (GSE)- the most sought-after multifamily financing option:

-Government sponsored entities like Fannie Mae and Freddie Mac have emerged as agency lenders to multifamily investments.
+Government-sponsored entities like Fannie Mae and Freddie Mac have emerged as agency lenders to multifamily investments.

-Moreover the investors who reduce the environmental footprint of the investments by adopting the ‘green program’ get pricing incentives.
+Moreover, the investors who reduce the environmental footprint of the investments by adopting the ‘green program’ get pricing incentives.